Addressing The Unique Training Needs Of The Manufacturing Industry

-In June, the Institute for Supply Management (ISM) reported that American manufacturers are growing at the fastest pace in almost three years, reflecting improved economic conditions at home and abroad.
-In a recent report by The Manufacturing Institute and Accenture, 75 percent of companies surveyed plan to increase U.S.-based production jobs by at least 5 percent in the next five years.
+Manufacturers are growing at the fastest pace in almost three years, reflecting improved economic conditions at home and abroad.
+75% of manufacturing organizations plan to increase U.S.-based production jobs by at least 5% in the next five years.

-That’s great news for the workforce, but there’s one problem: 80 percent of manufacturers report a moderate or serious shortage of qualified applicants for skilled and highly skilled production positions.
+That’s great news for the workforce, but there’s one problem: 80% of manufacturers report a moderate or serious shortage of qualified applicants for skilled and highly skilled production positions.

 Training content is only as good as the subject matter expert (SME) behind it.
-Nearly 25 percent of today’s 12.4 million-person manufacturing workforce will retire in the next 10 years.
+Nearly 25% of today’s 12.4 million-person manufacturing workforce will retire in the next 10 years.
 That means that about 900 manufacturing workers will retire every single day for the next 19 years.

 Identify the people who’ve had crucial roles in developing your manufacturing processes.
 Think about how you can capture and communicate their knowledge.
 Try to involve them in the transfer of that knowledge to incoming generations and upskilled workers.

-A well-developed eLearning course that includes knowledge checks, multimedia, and real-world scenarios can be much more effective than an off-the-shelf solution that contains content that is irrelevant to your workers.
+A well-developed training course that includes knowledge checks, multimedia, and real-world scenarios can be much more effective than an off-the-shelf solution that contains content that is irrelevant to your workers.

 Your skilled workers don’t necessarily sit at desks all day with scheduled time for instructor-led, in-person training sessions or hour-long webinars.
 Your LMS should offer on-demand training to your employees, and maybe even your customers, suppliers, and distribution partners.